Joseph Glasco: Late paintings (1975–1996)

 Over several decades, Glasco had many gallery exhibitions in Houston, including exhibitions with Meredith Long & Company.
 The exhibitions attracted numerous Texas collectors to Glasco's work.
 After leaving Meredith Long, Glasco was represented by Betty Moody Gallery in Houston until his death in 1996.

 Glasco's reputation in Texas and beyond continued to grow when a major work by Glasco was selected as the signature object for Barbara Rose's inaugural Fresh Paint exhibition of Texas art for The Museum of Fine Arts Houston where she was then chief curator.
 The exhibition drew even greater attention to Glasco's works within the art world and the work was acquired by the museum.
 This interest culminated in a 1986 retrospective exhibition of Glasco's work at the Contemporary Arts Museum Houston organized by then curator (and subsequent director) Marti Mayo.

 After the 1986 retrospective, Joseph Glasco continued to work in his loft on The Strand and in the 19th Century Victorian house he purchased on Sealy Street in Galveston's historic district.
 Glasco was often visited by an array of locals, family members, and many out-of-town visitors such as Schnabel and the artist George Condo with whom he had become friends and remained close in his later years.
 His visitors included friends from all over the world including museum professionals and gallery owners such as Leslie Waddington of Waddington Galleries and Betty Moody, both of whom he would have exhibitions with in the late 1980s and 1990s.

 Glasco continued to paint, and show his work nationally and internationally while traveling frequently to Europe, India, Hong Kong, Japan, Malaysia, Nepal, Singapore and Thailand.
 Notably, forty years after his work appeared in the 1952 Whitney Annual, his work was chosen for the 1991 Biennial Exhibition at the Whitney Museum of American Art in which, among others, Jasper Johns, Ellsworth Kelly, Joan Mitchell, Robert Rauschenberg, Julian Schnabel and Cy Twombly were also exhibited.

 Several of Glasco's late works were purchased by leading museums including the Museum of Fine Arts, Houston, The Museum of Modern Art in New York, and other distinguished institutions.

-Troubled by health issues late in his life, Glasco continued his work producing a significant and distinguished body of innovative paintings in the 1990s until his death in 1996.
+Troubled by health issues late in his life, Glasco continued his work producing a significant body of paintings in the 1990s until his death in 1996.
 Glasco's final exhibition before his death, Joseph Glasco: A Celebration, took place in Galveston at the Galveston Arts Center.
 Glasco died on May 31, 1996, in Galveston, Texas.

 Glasco's estate endowed the Joseph Glasco Charitable Foundation with the specific purpose of managing the Glasco estate art holdings, cultivating the legacy of Joseph Glasco and providing university scholarships for black students.